Transforming Past Hurts Into

 Counselling is a journey that you determine and go at a safe and comfortable pace that works for you.
 Counselling can help you to overcome the blocks which prevent your heart and mind from healing.

 When we suffer from mental and emotional pain, such that from anxiety and depression, it seems to dominate our day-to-day lives, affecting our work, sleep, pleasure, relationships and how we feel about ourselves and the world around us.
 We may feel we are burdening those around us unable to free ourselves from it and it seems impossible to free ourselves from it.
 However through evidence-based therapies such as Cognitive Behavioural Therapy (CBT), Solution-Focused Counselling, and Mindfulness practice, we are able to make change more rapidly than we anticipated.
 Therapeutic methods to help you find relief and learn ways to obtain emotional and mental well-being.

 When we suffer from trauma or Post-Traumatic Stress Disorder (PTSD), it will affect every aspect of our lives.
 You may be suffering from many of the following symptoms: feeling anxious and unsafe, feeling numb or depressed, bothered by flashbacks or distressing memories, difficulty having relationships, having a lack of trust, and self-harming or addictive behaviours.
 Using somatic therapy, I carefully help you to process traumatic material at a relaxed pace allowing you to gradually feel safe, calm, and whole within your body and in your life.
 I am registered with the Crime Victim Assistance Program for those who qualify.
 CVAP funding.

 Whether you are in a current relationship where communication is failing or you have already lost someone through family disintegration, separation, divorce, or death, you may be feeling angry, confused, anguished, or unable to cope with your overwhelming grief.
 Maybe you find it challenging to have healthy relationships because of abuse from your past or upbringing, or maybe you are currently stuck in an unhealthy relationship that you have difficulty leaving.
 I will help you to understand the relationships of your life and how to find your strengths through therapy to move forward.
 See also Somatic Therapy for attachment issues.
-Somatic Therapy for Attachment Trauma.
+Somatic Psychotherapy for Attachment Trauma.